CloudBranch/Auther/README.md

 What is **Auther**?

-> Auther is a Universal framework for authentication.
+> Auther is a universal framework for authentication.

 ## Getting Started